Frequently asked questions | IPTAAS

 IPTAAS requires you to complete and share the details of your health professional who made the referral for you to visit the nearest eligible medical practitioner or health service.

-• $40 per night if you are staying with family or friends (Airbnb will be paid at this rate)
+• $40 per person per night if you are staying with family or friends (Airbnb will also be paid at this rate)

 • $75 per night if you are staying in not-for-profit or commercial accommodation for the first seven nights and $120 per night from day eight onwards.